5 Lessons From Chris Guillebeau's Born For This Tour

 3. Vitality is not a strategy.

 Planning to live your life through a screen is no life despite the use of apps or filters.
-Genuine connection should be a priority rather than the number of likes, shares, friend requests, or comments you regularly receive.
+Genuine connection should be the priority instead of the number of likes, shares, friend requests, or comments you regularly receive.
 How’s that saying go?
 Quality over quantity, baby.

 4. What’s your guiding value?